GoogleCloudPlatform/gcsfuse/docs/semantics.md

 **Kernel List Cache**

-The Cloud Storage FUSE kernel-list-cache is used to cache the directory listing (output of `ls`).
+As the name suggests, the Cloud Storage FUSE kernel-list-cache is used to cache the directory listing (output of `ls`) in kernel page-cache.
 It significantly improves the workload which involves repeated listing.
-This is recommended to use it with read-only mounts specifically for Serving and Training workload.
+For multi node/mount-point scenario, this is recommended to be used only for read only workloads, specifically for Serving and Training workload.

 By default, the list cache is disabled.
 It can be enabled by configuring the **--kernel-list-cache-ttl-secs** cli flag or **file-system:kernel-list-cache-ttl-secs** config flag where:
 *   a value of 0 means disabled.
 This is the default value.